OsbornePro/NovaKey-Daemon/README.md

 ## Auto-Type Support Notes

-NovaKey’s goal is:
+NovaKey-Daemon’s goal is:

-> “NovaKey works on most normal apps/fields, but some weird or high-security ones just aren’t supported.”
+> “NovaKey-Daemon works on most normal apps/fields, but some weird or high-security ones just aren’t supported.”

 Current behavior: